 We often overlook ourselves when traveling or in general to ensure that our family is taken care.
 Be sure to shove an extra bag of chips or a few granola bars in your backpack.
 Being hangry is a real issue and can overtake a person quickly!
 Hell hath no fury like a person who is hangry and slightly inconvenienced, which will likely happen when traveling.
 Snapping at your family or getting sick because you didn’t eat can all be avoided by packing a few extra things to nosh on.
 Don’t become a Betty White…pack that Snickers!
 Be sure to pack an empty water bottle as well and fill it up after you get past security.
 That way you always have water for all your weary travelers.
 If you have a self feeder be sure to get some of these!It makes clean up a breeze!

 Getting through Security

-o time the feedings so that your wee one isn’t have a melt down as you are trying to put on your shoes, get your carry on’s and balance a baby all at the same time.
+o time the feedings so that your wee one doesn’t have a meltdown as you are trying to put on your shoes, get your carry on’s and balance a baby all at the same time.
 Yup…they still have you remove shoes even though you have a baby.
-However, they did not have me take baby out of the carrier.
-They did pull my milk aside to test, but he indicated that since it was all in three ounce portions he didn’t need too.
-Overall it took us 15 minutes without the pre check and security line was not super long.
+However, they did not have me take the baby out of the carrier.
+They did pull my milk aside to test, but he indicated that since it was all in three-ounce portions he didn’t need too.
+Overall it took us 15 minutes without the pre-check and security line was not super long.
 Here is what you should take away.
-Pre Check if you can.
-If not….wear slip on shoes, feed your baby prior security and if transporting milk portion it into 3 ounce bottles (be sure to tell them it is milk!).
+PreCheck if you can.
+If not….wear slip-on shoes, feed your baby prior security and if transporting milk portion it into 3-ounce bottles (be sure to tell them it is milk!).